 Also, try to remember the names of (if not all) a few panel members, and address them by their names.
 This will help you establish a personal rapport with the members of the panel.
 And believe, they will be impressed by this gesture of yours.

 5. Follow all the rules of a one-to-one interview!

-Finally, all the rules applicable to acing a one-on-one interview apply here as well.
+Finally, all the rules applicable on how to ace a one-on-one interview apply here as well.
 So do not forget to do your research, follow a good body language, prepare questions, and also write a thank you note to all the panel members individually.

 Do not take a panel interview lightly.
-Neither compare it with one-on-one interaction.
+Also, never differ from what you offered them.
+You can take help from our ultimate checklist for writing resume.
 Panel interviews require a different approach and some special interventions.
 With the above tips and tricks, you will certainly be able to crack the panel interviews.
 Here’s to your success.